 William represented Britain at Junior and Young Rider European Championships winning his first medals (ind Junior silver in 1987 & YR team gold in 1988 & ‘99).
 He first completed Badminton aged 20 in 1989 but had to wait until 2004 to achieve his ambition of winning.
 After school he gained a languages degree from London University before setting up his own yard.

-Oratorio is a British-bred 10-year-old gelding.
-Bred by R Jenks he is by William’s former four-star ride Oslo Biats with who he won Pau and completed Badminton.
+Oratorio owned by the Oratorio Syndicate, is a British-bred SHB(GB) registered13-year-old gelding.
+He was bred by Milly Jenks one of the syndicate owners and her father and is by William’s former four-star ride Oslo Biats with who he won Pau and completed Badminton.
 He is out of the thoroughbred mare Cinnamon Brulee by Topanoora.
 He was formerly competed to two-star by Laura Collett.
-William took the ride in 2017 and last year the pair was second at Blenheim last year.
-This will be the horse’s first at the level.
+William took the ride in 2017.

-Little Fire is a German bred 10-year-old Hanoverian gelding – he is by Graf Top (Graf Grannus-Calypso II) out of Heraldik’s Angara by the leading event sire and thoroughbred Heraldik.
-He is one of six progeny out of Angara and one of three full brothers – the half-brother Butts Anakin (by the thoroughbred Full House) is competing at three-star level ridden by German rider Clemens Hayessen.
+Little Fire owned by the rider and his good friend Jenny Dowling, is a German bred 13-year-old Hanoverian gelding – he is by Graf Top (Graf Grannus-Calypso II) out of Heraldik’s Angara by the leading event sire and thoroughbred Heraldik.
+He is one of six progeny out of Angara and one of three full brothers – the half-brother Butts Anakin (by the thoroughbred Full House) competes at three-star level ridden by German rider Clemens Hayessen.
 Little Fire was acquired in 2014 by his owner and WFP.
-In 2016 he won the young horse CCI1* at Tattersalls and last year at the same venue was second in the CCI3*.
-He started at his first CCI4* at Pau 2018 but did not complete.
+In 2016 he won the young horse CCI1* at Tattersalls and last year the 4* at Houghton Hall and completed Pau 5*.

 17.0hh , bay , gelding